mmollina/MAPpoly/README.md

 # Acknowledgment

 This package has been developed as part of the [Genomic Tools for Sweetpotato Improvement project](https://sweetpotatogenomics.cals.ncsu.edu/) (GT4SP) and [SweetGAINS](https://cgspace.cgiar.org/handle/10568/106838), both funded by [Bill & Melinda Gates Foundation](https://www.gatesfoundation.org/).
+Its continuous improvement is made possible by [Tools for polyploids](https://www.polyploids.org/), funded by USDA NIFA Specialty Crop Research Initiative Award